raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 Requests to register additional new DSO Type Codes in the "Unassigned" range 0040-F7FF are to be recorded by IANA after Expert Review {{!RFC8126}}.
+The expert review should validate that the requested type code is specified in a way that conforms to this specification, and that the intended use for the code would not be addressed with an experimental/local assignment.

 DSO Type Codes in the "experimental/local" range F800-FBFF may be used as Experimental Use or Private Use values {{!RFC8126}}